 - Can I smoke?
 Yes, but only at designated areas.
 We are in the middle of a forest and we have to be extremely cautious about fire.

 - Can I have drugs?
 All Bear Carnival events have a strict drug-free policy.

 - What about showers and toilets?
 As most campsites, showers and toilets are located at a communal building.
 Showers have curtains if you need them, and flip-flops should be used.
-Toilet paper, and soap/gel will be available, but please bring a towel and a toilet set with anything else you may need.
+Toilet paper, and shower gel will be available, but please bring a towel and a toilet set with anything else you may need.

 - What about security and left luggage?
 The campsite will be booked exclusively for our group, so thefts are extremely unlikely.
 Even then, only one person will be responsible for the key of each cabin.
 There will also be a left-luggage service where you should leave all your valuables and non essential stuff.

 - What about medical services?
 All personnel of the campsite are qualified lifeguards, and of course there is a first aid kit.
 Ambulances are available in the area and closest medical centre is just 14 km away, in San Mateo.
 For very serious emergencies, helicopters can land on the campsite and evacuate the patient to a hospital in Las Palmas.
 If you are a EU citizen, it’s advisable to bring a free European Health Insurance Card.
 This will give you full access to the Spanish national health system at no cost.
 Otherwise, we recommend you to get a private travel insurance.